scripting/feedsForJournalists/readme.md

 We could use the tools of open source to do this project.
 That's what this project is for, it's a place where we can work on a list of feeds.

+## Where's the list?

+The list is available in the standard <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.opml">OPML format</a> for subscription lists.
+You can use this file to subsribe to all the feeds in any feed reader.
+It will be updated periodically, so check back.
+(Even better if your reader allows you to subscribe to OPML files, a drum I've been <a href="http://scripting.com/2013/08/15/feedReaderDevs">beating</a> for a long time.
+Then you'll get the updates automatically.)

+The list is also available as a <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.txt">plain text file</a>.

 ## How to

 I've started <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.txt">the list</a> with a small number of feeds I follow, to help seed the process.